 Drug addiction is a brain disease and is characterized by the loss of control over the use of drugs or medications, whether legal or illegal, according to the Mayo Clinic.

 When someone becomes addicted to a substance, they will begin to display outward signs and compulsive behaviors.
-Here’s what to look for when it comes to substance abuse and addiction signs:

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the principal authority for psychiatric diagnoses, outlines specific criteria that indicate addiction.